-Foreign currency differences are recognised in other comprehensive income and accumulated in the foreign currency translation reserve ("FCTR") in equity.
+Foreign currency differences are recognised in other comprehensive income and accumulated in the FCTR in equity.
 When a foreign operation is disposed of such that control, in part or in full, the cumulative amount in the FCTR related to that foreign operation is reclassified to profit or loss as part of the profit or loss on disposal.